-Physics involves the study of matter and its motion through space and time, along with related concepts such as energy and force.
+Physics is the natural science that involves the study of matter and its motion and behaviour through space and time, along with related concepts such as energy and force.
 One of the most fundamental scientific disciplines, the main goal of physics is to understand how the universe behaves.